 A professional is likely to perform at her/his best when:

-My research shows that there are typically eight mutually exclusive sets of preferences found at all nine conceptual levels of an organization:
+My analysis shows that there are typically eight mutually exclusive sets of preferences found at all nine conceptual levels of an organization:

-For each of these matters, I have developed nine proprietary models.
-Until published, this knowledge is available exclusively to my clients.
+For each of these matters, I have developed nine proprietary management models.
+Until the book is published, this knowledge is available exclusively to my clients.

 The awezzom question of the day: